Tranquil Salvador III

 Tranquil Gervacio S. Salvador III (born May 19, 1967) is a Filipino lawyer, educator, and civic leader.
 He has served as spokesperson and member of the defense panel for the impeachment of the then-Chief Justice Renato Corona and handled other notable cases of Filipino personalities and corporations.

 He is a legal analyst for issues of national interest including the removal from office of former Chief Justice Maria Lourdes Sereno and the impeachment complaint filed against the seven justices who voted to remove Sereno through a quo warranto petition.
+He gave insights on the looming legal questions on the impeachment of Vice President Sara Duterte.

 Salvador III is the host for television and radio legal education programs Patakaran of Net 25 and Legally Yours of Radyo Agila.
 He writes the column "Footnotes" in Manila Standard.
 He also holds teaching positions in universities and law centers in the Philippines.

-He is a Senior Partner in Romulo Mabanta, Buenaventura, Sayoc, and De Los Angeles Law Firm, where he co-heads the Litigation & Arbitration, and Environment and Natural Resources Departments.
+He is the Founder of Tranquil Law, a premiere law firm in the Philippines.
+He was a former Senior Partner in Romulo Mabanta, Buenaventura, Sayoc, and De Los Angeles Law Firm, where he co-headed the Litigation & Arbitration, and Environment and Natural Resources Departments.

-He is listed among the Top 100 Lawyers in the Philippines for 2021, 2022, and 2023 by the Asia Business Law Journal.
+He is listed among the Top 100 Lawyers in the Philippines for 2021, 2022, 2023, 2024, and 2025 by the Asia Business Law Journal.
 He is named by the Asian Legal Business in the Top 15 Litigators in Southeast Asia for 2024.

 He is the author of the 2019 book Criminal Procedure (annotated) and Footnotes, a compilation of his legal articles.